fedorgrab/nhanes-analysis/README.md

 * Analyse spread of Major Depression over different social groups and statuses in the US.
 * Predict occurence of Major Depression.

+ ## Definitions:

+**Depression:** Measured by the NHANES using the Patient Health Questionnaire (PHQ–9), a screening instrument consisting of questions about the frequency of symptoms of depression over the past 2 weeks.
+Response categories are: "not at all", "several days", "more than half the days" and "nearly every day" represent a score of 0–3.
+A total score of 0–27 is then calculated.

+**Major Depression:** Depression is a PHQ–9 score of 10 or higher, because surveyed with a score > or = 10 have a sensetivity of 88% and a specificity of 88% for major depression according to [validity of a brief depression severity measure](https://www.ncbi.nlm.nih.gov/pubmed/11556941)

 All data observation steps are presented in [NHANES_analysis.ipynb](https://github.com/fedorgrab/nhanes-analysis/blob/master/NHANES_analysis.ipynb)